Old Days and the Contractor

 The old days and the Contractor by Paranoid Pete.

 As an IT contractor the Internet and mobile technology are so much part of your working life, it‘s hard to remember what you did before it came along.
-This was only fifteen years ago.
+This was only twenty years ago.

 Nowadays, you look at a job site for contracts, email your c.v, and give the agent your mobile number.
 He/she rings you up, might send you an Internet test and gets the client to interview you over the phone and you could start the next morning.

-IT Skills In Demand
+IT Skills In Demand in the Old Days

 However, it showed you what skills were in demand and what agencies were on the rise.
 Generally, six weeks before the end of my contract, whether or not an extension had been offered, I would send out my details by post to about fifteen agencies.